AO-Design-Inc/feather-blog/_posts/2021-06-21-WasmPerformance.markdown

 This is an infeasible solution because I was unwilling to limit the availability of our benchmark site for this implementation.
 After many hours of tinkering with the existing setup, I found a workaround that eliminated the need for Webpack altogether: after compiling with wasm-bindgen, I copy and pasted the entire outputted .js file with the import and exports removed, appended the wrapper function I had written to it, and called `init(...)` on the outputted .wasm.

-After confirming that this worked, I wrote a shell script to automatically do this after compilation.
+After confirming that this worked, A colleague and I  wrote a shell script to automatically do this after compilation.
 Albeit a little unpleasant on the eyes, it does the job:

 ```bash
 sed '/import\W/d;s/^export//g;/default/d' pkg/Mandelbrot.js > tmp_mandel_import.js